polyswarm/bounty-management/README.md

 This screen has a large drop target and list of files, and a button to create the bounty.
 The create button will remain disabled until the user adds some files to be uploaded.

 A user adds files by either dragging and dropping the files into the light-purple drop target, or selecting files with the button inside.
 When ready to create, click the create button.
-This will open a modal window for unlocking your account.
-Select your desired account from the drop down, enter your password and click unlock.
-If you do not have any accounts in geth, you will have the opportunity to create an account.
-Enter your desired password, and the account will be created for you.
+This will open a modal window for unlocking the account.
+Select the desired account from the drop down, enter the password and click unlock.
+If there are no accounts in geth, the application will provide the opportunity to create an account.
+Enter the desired password, and the account will be created.
 However, this account will not be able to post any bounties until it has been funded with ETH for gas, and NCT for the bounty.

 With a funded account, after it is unlocked it will upload the files and post the bounty.
 Due to the nature of blockchain, this will take a fair bit of time.
-During the wait you are free to look at any existing bounties you have created.
+During the wait feel free to look at any existing bounties that been created.
 When the bounty finishes posting, the sidebar will show the new bounty GUID.

-In the event of an error, a modal window will popup letting you know about the failure.
+In the event of an error, a modal window will popup letting the user know about the failure.

 ### Viewing Bounties